Eyes Wide Shut: Casting

-When Warner Bros. president Terry Semel approved production, he asked Kubrick to cast a movie star as "you haven't done that since Jack Nicholson [in The Shining]".
-Kubrick considered casting both Alec Baldwin and Kim Basinger as Bill Harford and Alice Harford.
-Cruise was in England because his wife Nicole Kidman was there filming The Portrait of a Lady (1996), and the pair eventually decided to visit Kubrick's estate.
-After that meeting, the director awarded them the roles.
+When Warner Bros. president Terry Semel approved production in 1995, he asked Kubrick to cast a movie star as "you haven't done that since Jack Nicholson [in The Shining]".
+Kubrick considered casting Alec Baldwin and Kim Basinger as Bill and Alice Harford.
+Tom Cruise was in England because his wife Nicole Kidman was there filming The Portrait of a Lady (1996), and the pair eventually decided to visit Kubrick's estate.
+After that meeting, Kubrick awarded them the roles.
 Kubrick also managed to make both not commit to other projects until Eyes Wide Shut was completed.
+Kubrick offered Eva Herzigová a role in the film, but she declined.
+Kubrick had written the role of Nick Nightingale for John Turturro, but Turturro accidentally declined due to a misunderstanding with Kubrick about being him being available for the film, a decision he later regretted; the role eventually went to Todd Field.

 Jennifer Jason Leigh and Harvey Keitel each were cast in supporting roles and filmed by Kubrick.
-Reportedly due to scheduling conflicts, both had to drop out – first Keitel with Finding Graceland, then Leigh with eXistenZ – and they were replaced by Sydney Pollack and Marie Richardson in the final cut.
-In a 2016 interview, however, Keitel claimed he was actually fired by Kubrick after clashing with him on set.
+Both dropped out, reportedly due to scheduling conflicts.
+Keitel was first with Finding Graceland, then Leigh with eXistenZ.
+They were replaced by Sydney Pollack and Marie Richardson, respectively, in the final cut.
+Decades later, Keitel said that he had quit after feeling like Kubrick had "disrespected" him; Gary Oldman added that the breaking point was after Kubrick asked Keitel to do dozens of takes for a scene of his character walking through the door.
+Among the other supporting cast, Alan Cumming later said that he auditioned six times for his small role in the film.

 In 2019, it was revealed that Cate Blanchett had provided the voice of the mysterious masked woman at the orgy party.
 Actress Abigail Good could not do a convincing American accent, and Cruise and Kidman ended up suggesting Blanchett for the dubbing, which occurred after Kubrick's death.